Henry-Cook/Tip-Calculator/README.md

 # Tip-Calculator
-HTML/CSS/JavaScript Tip Calculator - A practice project suggest by a blog post.
+HTML/CSS/JavaScript Tip Calculator - A practice project suggested by a blog post.